oscar-broman/strlib/README.md

 ## Output as return value

-All of the functions above require one argument to be the output variable - the functions listed below does not.
+All of the functions above require one argument to be the output variable - the functions listed below do not.

 Note, however, the max size of returned strings is `STRLIB_RETURN_SIZE` (default 256).
 Using large sizes will add lots of heap usage.

+* `sprintf` - Returns a formatted string.
 * `ret_strcatmid(string[], source[], start = 0, end = -1)`
 * `ret_strfrombin(input[], inputlength = sizeof(input))`
 * `ret_strimplode(glue[], ...)`